symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

-If this is your first encounter with the Symfony CMF it would be a good idea to first take a look at `the big picture <http://slides.liip.ch/static/2012-01-17_symfony_cmf_big_picture.html#1>`_ and/or the `CMF sandbox environment <https://github.com/symfony-cmf/symfony-cmf>`_ which is a pre-installed Symfony / CMF application containing all CMF components.
+If this is your first encounter with the Symfony CMF it would be a good idea to first take a look at `the big picture <http://slides.liip.ch/static/2012-01-17_symfony_cmf_big_picture.html#1>`_ and/or the `CMF sandbox environment <https://github.com/symfony-cmf/cmf-sandbox>`_ which is a pre-installed Symfony / CMF application containing all CMF components.
+It is also available online at `cmf.liip.ch<http://cmf.liip.ch>`.

+If you want to create content in scripts, have a look at the `fixtures loading code <https://github.com/symfony-cmf/cmf-sandbox/blob/master/src/Sandbox/MainBundle/DataFixtures/PHPCR/>`_..

 .. index:: RoutingExtraBundle, CoreBundle, MultilangContentBundle, MenuBundle, ContentBundle, SonataBlockBundle, KnpMenuBundle